-Most of our patients are underserved and “underinsured.”
-The majority of the patients we see in the Family Health Center are covered by Medi-Cal, California’s implementation of the Medicaid program that covers low income patients.
+The IHC Family Medicine Center is a Federally Qualified Health Center (FQHC), meaning that we care for an underserved patient population.
+The majority of the patients we see in the Family Medicine Center are covered by Medi-Cal, California’s version of the Medicaid program that covers low income patients.
+Other patients have Medicare or are uninsured.
 In the hospital, we take care of all comers.
-Our inpatient patient population is a mix of uninsured, underinsured, and well-insured patients.
+Our inpatient patient population is a mix of uninsured, Medi-Cal, Medicare, and privately insured patients.

 Clinic sessions are a mix of acute care, preventive health, and chronic disease management.
 First year residents start off seeing 3-4 patients per half day in clinic and ramp up to six patients per half day as they become more comfortable.
 By the third year, residents are seeing 8-12 patients per half day.
 Faculty physicians are always available in the clinic for consultation, to help with patient care, and for teaching.